 - Focus on less-competitive keywords.
 Instead of using generic terms for your business’s service, think of more specific words that may be searched slightly less often but that should still lead a customer to your page.

 - Use language your target audience would use.
 Avoid industry terminology and acronyms.
 Shoot for simple.

 Go ahead!
 Begin incorporating these more specific, less competitive keywords into your website, social and blog content.

 Do you already have good content, but it’s not quite working for you?
 Don’t waste any more time.
-Contact a Thryv expert today, and we’ll provide a free assessment of how your website is performing compared to the competition.
+Learn more about Thryv today.